typedb/typedb-awesome/README.md

 TypeDB is a [polymorphic](https://typedb.com/features#polymorphic-queries) database with a [conceptual](https://typedb.com/features#conceptual-modeling) data model, a strong [subtyping](https://typedb.com/features#strong-type-system) system, a symbolic [reasoning](https://typedb.com/features#symbolic-reasoning) engine, and a beautiful and elegant [type-theoretic](https://typedb.com/features#modern-language) language TypeQL.

+## Contributing

+Want to contribute to the list?
+Let us know on [Discord](https://typedb.com/discord) and open a pull request!

 ## Contents

 - [Open source projects using TypeDB](#open-source-projects-using-typedb)